awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMicrosoftSQLServerInstance.md

 1. Choose **Connect**\.

    After a few moments, SSMS connects to your DB instance\.
-If you can't connect to your DB instance, see [Security Group Considerations](#USER_ConnectToMicrosoftSQLServerInstance.Security) and [Troubleshooting Connections to Your SQL Server DB Instance](#USER_ConnectToMicrosoftSQLServerInstance.Troubleshooting)\.
+If you can't connect to your DB instance, see [Security group considerations](#USER_ConnectToMicrosoftSQLServerInstance.Security) and [Troubleshooting connections to your SQL Server DB instance](#USER_ConnectToMicrosoftSQLServerInstance.Troubleshooting)\.

 1. Your SQL Server DB instance comes with SQL Server's standard built\-in system databases \(`master`, `model`, `msdb`, and `tempdb`\)\.
 To explore the system databases, do the following: